dynamsoft-docs/web-twain-docs/getstarted/upgrade.md

 ## Update `dwt` package

-If your application uses a framework or library like Angular, React, Vue, etc. and uses the `dwt` package, you can just install the new version of Dynamic Web TWAIN to replace the old one and update the types definition as well.
+If your application uses a framework or library like Angular, React, Vue, etc. and uses the `dwt` package, you can just install the new version of Dynamic Web TWAIN to replace the old one.
 For example:

+> Note: the `@types/dwt` package is no longer used, and types are now included within the `dwt` package itself as of [version 17.0]({{site.info}}schedule/stable.html#17004202021).

 For npm: